DevSecOps vs DevOps: 7 Key Differences

 In DevOps, security is more of a background element.
 It is handled as a separate element and is not seamlessly integrated like the processing of coding and communication.

-1. Use of Automation
+1. Use of automation

 Both use Artificial Intelligence (AI) to automate certain development steps.
 They each use them for their own purpose and the utilization of automation is different.
 AI employs algorithms to perform actions.